drwasho/openbazaar-documentation/03 OpenBazaar Protocol.md

 appropriate for such an implementation, such as proof-of-donation and proof-to-miner, and we developed an attack on the web-of-trust through graph separator control.

-Overall, this pseudonymous trust system can be used in a commercial setting such as OpenBazaar.
+Overall, this pseudonymous trust system can be used in a commercial setting such as _OpenBazaar_.
 It is strengthened when supported by Ricardian contracts to create binding agreements between parties through the security of the Bitcoin blockchain and should not be used alone.

 ### Notes